cttengsfmta/mobility-data-specification/agency/README.md

 ## register_vehicle

 The Vehicle Registration API is required in order to register a vehicle for use in the system.
-The API will require a valid `provider_id` and `api_key`.
+The API will require a valid `provider_id`.

 Endpoint: `/register_vehicle`\
-Method: `POST`\
+Method: `POST`
-API Key: `Required`

 Body: